rithik-dev/google_maps_widget/README.md

 [![popularity](https://badges.bar/google_maps_widget/popularity)](https://pub.dev/packages/google_maps_widget/score)
 [![pub points](https://badges.bar/google_maps_widget/pub%20points)](https://pub.dev/packages/google_maps_widget/score)

 *A widget for flutter developers to easily integrate google maps in their apps.
-It can be used to make polylines from a source to a destination, and also handle realtime driver location on the map if needed.*
+It can be used to make polylines from a source to a destination, and also handle a driver's realtime location (if any) on the map.*

 ## Features
   * Make polylines (route) between two locations by providing the latitude and longitude for both the locations.